ocallam6/STLF-Eirgrid/STLF-2/readme.txt

 ================================================================
 SHORT TERM LOAD FORECASTING ROI PROTOTYPE 1
-THIS ANALYZES FORECAST ON DAYS THAT HAVE ALREADY OCCURED
 ================================================================
 --------Changes to be made for REAL FORECAST--------------------

 		Every day the network will need to be trained on a new file for forecasting a clone of that to local file would be useful rather than manual copy and paste every day.

 		Currently only works for day ahead exactly: from 00:00 to 00:00.
 Read in algorithm doesn't cope with other day aheads, i.e from 13:20 to 13:20.

-		Algorithm currently doesn't halt at very last day, that needs to be changed.
-This happens because I used a stoppage in the alorithm when it reads in one day after the desired day, however as it is the last day there is no day after the desired day.

 ##TO DO:
 	CREATE A REAL FORECAST PREDICTOR